Why Arizona State University Online?

 Arizona State University is the largest public university in the U.S. offering over 600 programs from undergraduate through post-doctoral degrees.
-Currently, ASU offers a number of these programs 100% online.
+Currently, Arizona State University online offers a number of these programs 100% online.

 At ASU, learning online is effective, flexible and smart.
 Every program delivered online is developed by the same excellent faculty who teach on our campuses, and is designed to engage students and professors in meaningful ways.
 Arizona State University has developed a new model for the American research university, creating an institution that is committed to excellence, access and impact.